Ensemble optimal control for managing drug resistance in cancer therapies: Ensemble optimal control formulation: theoretical framework

 \subsection{Gradient of the objective functional}

 In this part, we carry out the computations for the gradient of the functional $\J$ that we aim at minimizing.
-We report that the findings that we show below can be applied as well when we deal with an approximated functional $\J_N$ related to a measure $\mu_N \approx \mu$.
+We report that the findings that we show below can be applied as well when we deal with an approximated functional $\J_{k}$ related to a measure $\mu_{k} \approx \mu$. {A main difficulty arises from the fact that admissible controls are constrained to the interval $[0,D_{\max}]$, so that the control space is convex but not linear; to address this, we develop here a careful argument.